getlocalci/create-config/README.md

 ## Writing Your Own
 Feel free to fork this into your own Create Config repo.

-You might like different settings, like different image sizes.
+You might want different settings, like different image sizes.

-Or maybe you use languages.
+Or maybe you use different languages.

 This has JavaScript and PHP.